Protocols for Packet Quantum Network Intercommunication: Introduction

-An extraordinary quantum effect is \emph{entanglement}-- a strong quantum correlation between qubits that are even far apart.
-With preshared quantum entanglement between different parties, communication of quantum information can be done by so-called \emph{quantum teleportation}~\cite{PhysRevLett.70.1895}.
-Thus establishing entanglement attracts lots of attention \cite{PB08}.
-A remarkable work is the system for long-distance and high-fidelity qubit teleportation developed by a team of researchers from Massachusetts Institute of Technology and Northwestern University in 2004~\cite{Lloyd:2004:IQI:1039111.1039118}.
-In 2018, deterministic delivery of remote entanglement on a quantum network was realized using diamond spin qubit nodes \cite{HKM18}.

-Being able to send qubits from one quantum processor to another allows them to form a quantum computing cluster.
-These quantum processors can together build an entangled qantum sytem.
-In this way several less powerful quantum processors are allowed to jointly perform more powerful tasks that are not possible with present-day technologies.
-This is often referred to as \emph{networked quantum computing}, or \emph{distributed quantum computing}, {which may provide \emph{exceptional} savings in communication complexity, compared with classical distributed computation (see, e.g., \cite{Raz99,Regev:2011} and the references therein).} Therefore, networked quantum computing offers a path towards scalability for quantum computers, since more and more quantum processors can naturally be added to the network.
+Quantum computing is the next generation of computing that promises extraordinary computing power.
+Small-scale quantum processors have been constructed and continuously improved.
+We are expecting a future with functional quantum processors around us.
+With the additional ability to send quantum messages from one quantum processor to another, several quantum processors can form a quantum computing cluster and they can together build an entangled quantum system~\cite{VMD16}.
+This is often referred to as \emph{networked quantum computing}, or \emph{distributed quantum computing}~(see, e.g., \cite{Raz99,RK11}), {which may provide \emph{exceptional} savings in communication complexity compared with classical distributed computation.} Together with connected quantum computers, the quantum internet could also provide functionalities, such as secure communication with quantum key distribution~\cite{BB84,Bennett1992}, delegated quantum computation~\cite{BFK09,DSS16,Mah18}.